Kuurkuma/Python_Retail-Store_Instacart/README.md

 ----
 ## Analysis

+Find the Excel report of the analysis in the 05-Sent_to_client Folder

 ## Dataset
 > “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on August 2023